Nursing License Requirements in WY: Become a Nurse in Wyoming!

-Wyoming is not a member of the nurse license compact, but has stated that it may become so in the future when criminal background checks are enacted in all states.
+Wyoming is a member of the nurse license compact.
 Currently, a nurse needs a Wyoming license to practice in Wyoming.
-RNs and LPNs who are licensed in other jurisdictions may apply for licensure by endorsement.
+RNs and LPNs receive multistate licenses as of January 19, 2018.
 New graduates and international candidates must take the NCLEX.

 Later the candidate will have the transcript sent to the Board.
 Tthe candidatehe candidate must make two applications: one to the Wyoming Board and one to the company that administers the NCLEX-PN.

 The necessary forms for the license application can be found on the Board site (https://nursing-online.state.wy.us/).
 An LPN applying for license by examination pays a $130 application fee, plus $60 for a background check.
 (Fees are from the license application, and may change in the future.)
 The Board sends fingerprint cards out after application and fees are received, placing them in the mail that same day.
 The candidate must follow the enclosed instructions.

 The candidate will need to complete exam registration and pay $200 to Pearson-VUE (http://www.pearsonvue.com/nclex/).
 Further information about the exam is available on the site of the National Council of State Boards of Nursing (https://www.ncsbn.org/1202.htm).

 When the candidate is found eligible, the candidate will receive an ATT; this will allow the candidate to schedule a computer adapted licensing exam at a choice of Pearson testing sites, either in Wyoming or another state.